aws-amplify/amplify-js/docs/media/quick_start.md

 To work with service interface objects, your Amazon Cognito users' [IAM role](https://docs.aws.amazon.com/cognito/latest/developerguide/iam-roles.html) must have the appropriate permissions to call the requested services.
 {: .callout .callout--warning}

-You can call methods on any AWS Service interface object by passing your credentials from *Auth* to the service call constructor:
+You can call methods on any AWS Service interface object supported by the <a href="https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/_index.html" target="_blank">AWS JavaScript SDK</a> by passing your credentials from *Auth* to the service call constructor:

 ```js
 import Route53 from 'aws-sdk/clients/route53';